Black Fly Control

 Black Fly

-Because it might be difficult to tell the difference between different types of flies, it is important to correctly identify the type of pest you are facing.
-This will ensure that you are using the correct products and methods to get rid of this particular pest.
+Because it might be difficult to tell the difference between different types of flies, it is important to identify the type of pest you are facing correctly.
+This will ensure that you are using the correct products and methods to eliminate this pest.

-• The black fly may go by other names such as the buffalo gnat, turkey gnat, or white socks.
-It can be anywhere between 2 and 6 millimeters long in length, with short legs and large eyes.
+• The black fly may be known by other names, such as the buffalo gnat, turkey gnat, or white socks.
+It can be between 2 and 6 millimeters long, with short legs and large eyes.

 • It has antennae and large wings.
 True to its name, most black flies are black, but some might be yellow or orange.

-• While males get most of their food from nectar, the majority of flies feed off blood from livestock.
-The female black fly can lay up to 500 eggs at a time after feeding on blood, and these eggs will hatch anywhere from a few days to a month after.
-Only females will bite people, livestock, and other animals as they require blood in order to produce eggs whereas males will only feed on nectar.
+• While males get most of their food from nectar, most flies feed off livestock blood.
+The female black fly can lay up to 500 eggs at a time after feeding on blood, and these eggs will hatch anywhere from a few days to a month later.
+Only females will bite people, livestock, and other animals as they require blood to produce eggs, whereas males will only feed on nectar.

 • Eggs are always laid in running water; each egg has silk particles that keep them secure while they feed on bacteria and algae.
 Feeding time for black flies is in the daytime when wind speeds are low.
 Flies will never enter areas where humans live when looking for food.

-• They are most active between the months of May and July.
+• They are most active between May and July.

-• Typical bite sites for these pests are around the neck, behind the ears, and behind the lower legs.
-Bites are very painful, and may swell and itch.
+• Typical bite sites for these pests are around the neck, behind the ears, and the lower legs.
+Bites are very painful and may swell and itch.

 Use the picture and description above to be sure you are dealing with black flies.
-If you are not totally sure, contact us and we will assist you with proper identification.
+If you are unsure, contact us, and we will help you identify the problem.

 Inspection